 If you want to know more about water in the Netherlands, visit Kinderdijk!
 Or not as famous, but also world heritage is the Woudagemaal.

 Did you know that stones doesn’t absorb rainwater?
 But plants do.
 By replacing stone into plants in your garden, you help nature.
 And the result is also the lower temperature in your garden in the summer.
-If you want to do it completely right, plant plants which doesn’t need much water.
+If you want to do it completely right, plant sturdy plants.

 Transform your flat roof in a green roof.
 A green roof is made out of a substrate and sedum plants.
 The advantages are: